 We strongly recommend all runners purchase a copy of the Guidebook not just to aid your preparation for the Margaret River Ultra Marathon but to build your knowledge and understanding of trail running and how to best enjoy it sustainably for many years to come.

 A FREE training weekend on the course will be held over Saturday 28th and Sunday 29th March 2020.
-Attendance on the training runs are FREE (please RSVP on the Facebook Event Invitation) however any accommodation, food, other costs etc, fall on the athlete.
+Attendance on the training runs are FREE (please RSVP on the Facebook Event page) however any accommodation, food, other costs etc, fall on the athlete.

 We will lead runners on a non-competitive, group run on both days with everyone running at their own pace but safe in the knowledge that there are other runners gathering to do the same thing at the same time.
 These runs are NOT FAST and are 100% designed for runners of all abilities!

 The training weekend will be a great way meet others also training for the event, to share experiences and get in some great race specific training on the course before race day itself.

 We will run leg 3 from Contos Camground through to The White Elephant Café at Gnarabup (18km).
 Runners may also stop at Redgate Beach (12km).
 Run starts at 9:00am.

 We will run most of leg 4, starting at Surfers Point at the Margaret River mouth (meet at lowest car park nearest the river) and run through to Gracetown (16.5km total).
 Runners may also stop at Ellensbrook Homestead (11km) if you want to pull out a bit early.
 Run starts at 9:00am